yoitsop/op-external-plugin-release/README.md

 Keypress Spammer:

-Message spammer - Configure a keybind to send a desired message upon keypress Pile Spammer - Configure a keybind to send a message with your clans prefix + current targets username
+- Message spammer: Configure a keybind to send a desired message upon keypress
+- Pile Spammer: Configure a keybind to send a message with your clans prefix + current targets username

 RSN-Hider
 - Set a custom RSN that is visible on your clients chat (Ported from RL-HUB)